-WASHINGTON, D.C. — A very patient and stoic Mark Zuckerberg, CEO and co-founder of Facebook, is still sitting in the same chair he sat down in almost a full day ago, explaining to a Republican senator who is, what his website does, and more importantly, who is not and what his company doesn’t do.
+WASHINGTON, D.C. — A very patient and stoic Mark Zuckerberg, CEO and co-founder of Facebook, is still sitting in the same chair he sat down in almost a full day ago, explaining to a Republican senator who he is, what his website does, and more importantly, who he is not and what his company doesn’t do.

 “Senator, generally speaking, I am the CEO of Facebook, a social media company that perhaps your children or grandchildren can give you a fuller briefing later at home, as to what we do and what we are, because to be honest with you I’m getting a little bit worn out from all this testimony,” Zuckerberg said.
 “My batteries need a good, full charge.”

 Some lights flashed behind Zuckerberg’s eyes.
 His CPU was processing a thought.
 Senator Chuck Grassley, an 84-year-old Republican who went through puberty before the advent of the television, waited for Zuckerberg to finish talking and then he began asking him more questions.

 “Mr. Zuckerberg, my grandson already told me about the social medias,” Grassley said.
 “So I think I know exactly who you are, and you’re going to have to answer some tough questions.”

 “You mean about Russians using my site to help inject anti-Clinton propaganda into the election discourse,” Zuckerberg asked.

 “No, young whippersnapper!
 I haven’t cared about the RAYSHUNS since a Republican was elected,” Senator Grassley said.
 “I wanna know how YOU know I’ve got mail.”

 “I don’t know what you mean, Senator,” Zuckerberg said.